Skip to content

 Answer Engine Optimization

 AEO operates at the influence layer of the AI optimization stack.
-It assumes a business has already been identified as a candidate and works to improve how that business appears in the output.
+It assumes a business has already been identified as a candidate and works to improve the likelihood of being retrieved and cited when an AI system processes a live query.

 When It Applies